Monetizing your website through Amazon affiliate marketing, and doing it well, can turn into a great source of passive income.

 - Find other similar products to also promote alongside board games (that might be less seasonal in nature).
 That latter option will be able to provide a more stable stream of passive income since you’re not banking on only one product that’s highly seasonal.

-Continuing on with this keyword research, you’ll see that there are two keywords highlighted in red above:
+Continuing on with this keyword research, you’ll see that there are two keywords highlighted above:

 - board games geek